calebh/dihash/README.md

 ```

 `merkle_hash_graph` has the following inputs:
 - g: A NetworkX digraph.
 Each node should have a 'label' entry in its node attribute dictionary.
-The value oof this entry should be a string which determines the label of that node.
+The value of this entry should be a string which determines the label of that node.
 - nodes_to_hash: A list of nodes to hash in the graph.
 If nodes_to_hash is None, all nodes in the input graph will be hashed.
 - apply_quotient: A boolean value.
 If true, the SCCs in the hashing function will be run through the quotient_fixpoint function prior to hashing.
 - precomputed_hashes: A dictionary mapping nodes to their hashes (should be encoded as a string hexdigest).
 This parameter is useful if you are hashing graphs built up over time.
 If a node has a hash set in the dictionary, that node's precomputed hash will be used instead of recursively hashing the graph.